UniversalDependencies/docs/_fi-dep/compar.md

 amod(kokki-3, paras-2)
 ~~~

-the cook is the best *of those in/of Finland* and
+the cook is the best *of those in/of Finland* and thus the correct
-thus the correct head word for the genitive modifier is
+head word for the genitive modifier is _paras_ "best".
+Similarly, an
-*paras*.
-Similarly, an ordinal number can act as the head of a
+ordinal number can act as the head of a genitive modifier.
+For
-genitive modifier.
-For example, in
+example, in

 <!-- fname:super2.pdf -->
 ~~~ sdparse